Introduction and Goals¶

 PELUX shall support remote software update so the end-user can take advantage of the latest version of software instantly.

-- The Architecture Overview chapter discusses the architectural building blocks.
+The Building Block View chapter discusses the architectural building blocks.